 - 17 cups of water (just over a gallon)

 - 10-15 drops of essential oil (optional)

 Dissolve the cup of borax and cup of washing soda in six cups of hot water.
-You can either heat the water to a low boil on the stove, turn off the heat and add the two powders, or you could heat water in an electric kettle or in the microwave and then pour the boiling water over the powders.
+You can either heat cold water to a low boil on the stove, turn off the heat and add the two powders from measuring cups, or you could heat water in an electric kettle or in the microwave and then pour the boiling water over the powders.
 Stir until the dry ingredients are completely dissolved.

 Pour the mixture into a large bucket and add the castile soap.
 Mix together and then pour the soap mixture into your preferred container.
 If you're using plastic containers, wait until the liquid has cooled first.

 Tips and Lessons Learned for DIY Laundry Detergent

 A two-gallon bucket is easiest to use because it gives you space to stir the homemade liquid laundry soap together without making a mess.
 But if you don't have that size bucket, use a smaller container for the mixture and then add the difference in water amount directly to your detergent bottles.

 If you don't have or can't find the liquid castile soap, you can use a bar soap.
 Some homemade detergent recipes call for using Fels Naptha soap or Ivory soap instead.
 You grate the bar of soap with a cheese grater and dissolve the soap flakes in hot water along with the powders.
 I'd rather save the time it takes to make a pile of grated soap, but that method does work.